HybridDog/treecapitator/README.md

 * mgv7 jungletree
 * use range_up and range_down for other trees too for greater precision in neighbour detection
 * improve moretrees support (see issue )
-* support big acacia trees
+* moretrees acacia, jungle, cedar, 2 palm